AdobeDocs/workfront.en/help/review-and-approve-work/proofing/proofing-overview/notifications-proof-comments-decisions.md

   </tr>
   <tr>
    <td role="rowheader"> <p><span class="wysiwyg-font-size-medium"><span class="bold">The Proofing Viewer</span></span> </p> </td>
    <td> <p><span class="wysiwyg-font-size-medium">When you open a proof to which you have been added, you can determine how you receive email alerts about comments on the proof.
-This overrides the option your <em>Workfront administrator</em> has selected and the option selected by the person who added you to the proof.
+This overrides the option your <span>Workfront administrator</span> has selected and the option selected by the person who added you to the proof.
 For more information, see <a href="../../../review-and-approve-work/proofing/reviewing-proofs-within-workfront/manage-notifications-for-proof-comments.md" class="MCXref xref">Manage notifications for proof comments and decisions</a></span> </p> <p><span class="wysiwyg-font-size-medium"><em><span class="bold">NOTE</span>&nbsp;In the Proofing Viewer, the last option is labeled differently ("No emails" instead of "Disabled"), but it works the same way.</em></span> </p> </td>
   </tr>
  </tbody>
 </table>